-Term / Acronym OPR Definition incident means an occurrence that results in (a) the death of or serious injury to a person; (b) a significant adverse effect on the environment; (c) an unintended fire or explosion; (d) an unintended or uncontained release of LVP hydrocarbons in excess of 1.5 m3; (e) an unintended or uncontrolled release of gas or HVP hydrocarbons; (f) the operation of a pipeline beyond its design limits as determined under CSA Z662 or CSA Z276 or any operating limits imposed by the Regulator. inspection officer means an inspection officer designated by the Chief Executive Officer under section 102 of the Canadian Energy Regulator Act .
-LVP means low vapour pressure as defined in CSA Z662 release Includes discharge, spray, spill, leak, seep, pour, emit, dump and exhaust. serious injury includes an injury that results in (a) the fracture of a major bone; (b) the amputation of a body part; (c) the loss of sight in one or both eyes; (d) internal hemorrhage; (e) third degree burns; (f) unconsciousness; or (g) the loss of a body part or function of a body part. toxic substance means a substance that enters the environment in a quantity or concentration that may (a) have an immediate or long-term adverse effect on the environment; (b) constitute a danger to the environment on which human life depends; or (c) constitute a danger to human life or health.
+Term / Acronym OPR Definition environment means elements of the Earth and includes (a) land, water and air, including all layers of the atmosphere; (b) all organic and inorganic matter and living organisms; and (c) the interacting natural systems that include elements referred to in paragraphs (a) and (b) HVP means high vapour pressure as defined in CSA Z662 incident means an occurrence that results in (a) the death of or serious injury to a person; (b) a significant adverse effect on the environment; (c) an unintended fire or explosion; (d) an unintended or uncontained release of LVP hydrocarbons in excess of 1.5 m; (e) an unintended or uncontrolled release of gas or HVP hydrocarbons; (f) the operation of a pipeline beyond its design limits as determined under CSA Z662 or CSA Z276 or any operating limits imposed by the Regulator. inspection officer means an inspection officer designated by the Chief Executive Officer under section 102 of the Canadian Energy Regulator Act.
+LVP means low vapour pressure as defined in CSA Z662 release Includes discharge, spray, spill, leak, seep, pour, emit, dump and exhaust. serious injury includes an injury that results in (a) the fracture of a major bone; (b) the amputation of a body part; (c) the loss of sight in one or both eyes; (d) internal hemorrhage; (e) third degree burns; (f) unconsciousness; or (g) the loss of a body part or function of a body part. toxic substance nce means a substance that enters the environment in a quantity or concentration that may (a) have an immediate or long-term adverse effect on the environment; (b) constitute a danger to the environment on which human life depends; or (c) constitute a danger to human life or health.

-5.2 OPR Incident Reporting
+5.2 OPR Incident Reporting and Timelines